Recommended Hardware for After Effects:

 - Onboard Audio - Included on most motherboards, the quality of onboard audio has improved dramatically over the years.
 However, since the audio chip is on the same PCB as the rest of the motherboard there can sometimes be issues with signal noise which can degrade the audio quality.
 This is not a factor if you use digital outputs for stereo or 5.1, but if you use headphones or analog speakers the quality may not be as good as what other dedicated audio devices can provide.

-- USB DAC - Currently our top recommendation for video editing workstations, external DACs are an excellent option for high quality sound.
-Not only is the quality excellent, but there is rarely any driver conflicts and there are a wide range of options to choose from.
+- USB DAC - Currently our top recommendation for Premiere Pro workstations, external DACs are an excellent option for high quality sound.
+Not only is the quality excellent, but there is rarely any driver conflicts with Premiere Pro and there are a wide range of options to choose from.
 While the DAC that is right for you will depend on the inputs and outputs you need along with any special capabilities, we have a number of USB DACs on our configure page if you simply need high quality stereo output for either headphones or speakers.